 - Look to significantly reduce or eliminate grains and sugars in all forms from your diet.
 Many people with seasonal allergies report great improvement when gluten or all grains and sugar is followed particularly during allergy season.

 - Check pollen count daily and if it is very high that day – try to stay indoors as much as possible or plan to do any necessary activities either early in the morning or later in the day when the pollen count is lower.

 - Keep your windows closed as much as possible and run the air conditioner when humility and pollen are high.

 - On a windy day if you go outside, wear an allergy mask on your face so that you are not breathing in the allergens.

 - Check humidity levels and if they are high and/or if the wind is blowing I would suggest you try to stay indoors.

 - If you are outside – as soon as you come in change all your clothing (wash them immediately) and take a shower washing your hair to remove any pollen, mold or other allergens that might be on you.

 - Avoid fertilizers and toxic pesticides and use natural and organic products in your lawn and garden.
 If your neighbor is using any such items stay clear of them.

 - When working in your lawn and garden whether cleaning your flower beds or trimming bushes – wear allergy mask such as an organic cotton mask (this works best for me) an a good pair of protective gloves to protect yourself from mold or any other allergens.
 I always do when I am working in my flower garden or around and pollutant that I know might trigger symptoms.
-(To find the best allergy masks that are custom design for your personal needs – check out www.ncchem.com/mask.htm)
+(Check on on to find the best allergy masks that are custom design for your personal needs and that work best for you)